gebodal/annodoc/index.md

 <span style="float:right;font-size:75%;opacity:0.5">(See on <a href="https://arxiv.org/abs/0803.0732" target="_blank">arXiv</a>)</span>
 </div>

-When annotating a constraint, please include the value and any associated units, the equality operator (`<`, `>`, `\gt`, `\lt`, `\geq`, etc.), and the mathematical symbol being used in the expression, if present.
+When annotating a constraint, please include the value and any associated units, the equality operator (`<`, `>`, `\gt`, `\lt`, `\geq`, etc.), and the mathematical symbol being used in the expression, if present (the individual components may be easily extracted automatically).
 It is possible that some of these components may not be present in the constraint, as in the following example:

 <div markdown="1">
 ~~~ ann